For those who prefer text:

 House at Cobb End," deals with Pritkin's life before the beginning of

-the Cassie series.
-To avoid spoilers, it should be read after Curse the
+the Cassie series, but to avoid spoilers, it should also be read after Curse the

 features Tomas from Touch the Dark and Claimed by Shadow, and should be read